DataDog/datadog-agent/docs/cluster-agent/README.md

 # Datadog Cluster Agent | User documentation

-The Datadog Cluster Agent is a **beta** feature, if you are facing any issues please reach out to our [support team](http://docs.datadoghq.com/help).

 ## Introduction

 In the context of monitoring Orchestrators, solely relying on insights from the node is not enough.